ajulik1997/i14_laser/README.md

 <Oscilloscope>

-Talk about physical and software maximums / minimums and why you should not cross them
+Talk about physical and software maximums / minimums and why you should not cross them (show borderline cases)

 ## The Software